02 • February • Februar

-Photo: Seven Magic Mountains
+Photo: Ron Mader, Seven Magic Mountains (Some rights reserved)

 February is the month of love, of Valentine’s Day.
 The day before Valentine’s Day is World Radio Day and a week after Valentine’s Day is International Mother Language Day.
 Thanks, moms!
 February commemorates the Waitangi Treaty, first Sámi congress, the Jokkmokk Winter Market, the RAMSAR convention, and the Mexican constitution.
-In the USA: Superbowl, Super Recycle, and a month-long reflection on Black History.
+In the USA: Superbowl, and a month-long reflection on Black history.

 Birthdays include Charles Darwin, George Washington, and Bob Marley, whose circles around the sun were musical earthstrongs.
 Our Marley Party takes place February 6.